 Nutrition and Public Health

 Motivated by the belief that all kids deserve to grow up healthy, many alumni go into fields related to nutrition and public health.
-They are health educators, researchers, clinical dietitians, and more.
-A number of alumni cite their FoodCorps experience as one of the primary reasons they secured dietetic internships.
+They become health educators, researchers, clinical dietitians, and more.
+A number of alumni credit their FoodCorps experience in helping them secure dietetic internships.

 Vincent Webb Jr.